AVerma475/Personalized-Cancer-Diagnosis/README.md

     4. Probability of a data-point belonging to each class is needed.

-1.4 STEPS FOLLOWED FOR SOLVING THE CASE STUDY:
+1.4 STEPS FOLLOWED FOR SOLVING THE Personalized Cancer Diagnosis:

     1   FIRSTLY,WE STARTED WITH LOADING DATA USING PANDAS LIBRARY.
     2   DID CLEANING,PREPROCESSING OF DATA USING VARIOUS NLP TECHNIQUES.